day8/re-com/README.md

 ## The Missing Components

 * tree  (not hard, just haven't needed one yet)
+* menus - there's a dropdown, but no cascading menus
 * accordion
+* maybe a dockable LHS navbar
 * virtual grid.
-HTML is good at small grids, so no problem there.
+Straight v-box is good enough at small grids, so no problem there.
 But when the number of rows gets huge, you need a widget which does virtual rows, otherwise there's just too much DOM and there's performance problems.
 Can we use [Fixed Data Tables for React](http://facebook.github.io/fixed-data-table)?